 – Erika Suzuki, Program Coordinator

-Guests are invited to pick up a program as they enter so they can find their way to the many exhibits, food tastings, and performances.
-Come join us and spend some time getting to know people from every part of the world!
+Guests were invited to pick up a program as they entered so they could find their way to the many exhibits, food tastings, and performances.

 For more information, please contact the Office of International Student Services at (217) 206-6678 or e-mail email@example.com.